 The strategy that got me through 2020: I was back at work and steadily losing weight when the pandemic hit in March of 2020.
-At that point, I was down about 50 pounds*—not quite at my goal, but I decided to temporarily go into maintenance mode while I navigated the stressful demands of that time.
+At that point, I decided to temporarily go into maintenance mode while I navigated the stressful demands of that time.

 By summer 2020, the situation at the hospital had stabilized and the weather had improved, so I got back into weight-loss mode to continue toward my goal.

 What balance means to me today: My journey has been about creating structure in my busy life while learning to stay attuned to my needs in the moment.
-Adding these skills to my toolkit has helped me reach my goal of 61 pounds*.
 Whenever I’m feeling overwhelmed, or if I feel I’m about to turn to a negative space, I think to myself, “What can you do for yourself today?”
 Maybe that’s cooking a bougie meal, or working out on a treadmill, or taking a walk.
 WW has helped me find balance in my life, and I’m grateful for that.